Emergent Causality and the Foundation of Consciousness: Awareness

 An implementation of what we have described would construct an identity for anything and everything affecting its ability to complete tasks - even inanimate objects like tools, or features of the environment.
 Intent would be ascribed to those identities, to account for the effect those objects have upon one's ability to satisfy goals.
 Though this might seem a flaw, to do anything else would negatively affect performance.
 Interestingly, this is consistent with the human tendency \cite{kotrschal2015} to anthropomorphise.
 We ascribe agency and intent to inanimate objects such as tools, the sea, mountains, the sun, large populations that share little in common, things that go bump in the night and so forth.
-Furthermore, the intent we ascribe tends to be a reflection our own understanding and experiences.
-This is consistent with The Mirror Symbol Hypothesis, which states that we ascribe intent by projecting our own overall models onto others \cite{bennett2022b}.